 If we are able to identify where a country is in the credit cycle we are able to forecast an increase in liquidity which inadvertently flows into assets, buoying markets and pushing up prices.
 The availability of credit will facilitated by banks, in line with the governance of (in most cases) the countries central bank or ministry of finance.
 The extension of credit to investors and home-buyers, if coupled with quantitative easing by a central bank under an expansionary fiscal policy (asset buying) has historically lead to increased asset prices.
 This information alone will be invaluable to an investor considering what to do with their capital, and asking what will happen to a nations economy in the near-term.

 History Can Show Investors Where We Are Today

 In summary, there is no accurate way to predict future market movements.
 Capital markets have been proven to be systemically inefficient, owing to their participants being emotional beings with prevailing behavioral biases- even in spite of universally available information.

 Economies are more empirical in this sense, due to numerical assessment, not sentiment, and are more open to objective appraisal as a result.
-Understanding the link between the business and credit cycles with capital markets may provide another barometer with which to assess the suitability of certain investment strategies.
-As with other investment methodologies, it is unlikely that this alone is enough of a base upon which to construct a portfolio.
-Acknowledging macroeconomic cycles will however give a valuable insight into liquidity which has historically found its way into our capital markets.
+Understanding the link between the business and credit cycles with capital markets may provide another barometer with which to assess the suitability of certain investment strategies and this is likely as close as an investor will ever get to knowing how to time the stock market.
+As with other investment methodologies, this alone is not enough of a base upon which to construct a portfolio.
+Acknowledging macroeconomic cycles will however give a valuable insight into liquidity, which has historically entered into capital markets.